 Notwithstanding the foregoing, under Delaware law, a material adverse effect will be found to have occurred only when the target suffers a financially adverse impact that is both (1) material and (2) durationally significant.
 With respect to materiality, Delaware courts will compare EBITDA generated by the target in the quarters following the event that caused the purported material adverse effect with the EBITDA generated by the target in the corresponding reporting period.
 Given the negative economic impact COVID-19 has had on the financial performance of companies across the world, it is certainly possible that a target’s negative financial performance could meet the materiality threshold under Delaware law.
 However, more is required to constitute a material adverse effect; the financially adverse impact must also substantially threaten the overall earnings potential of the target in a durationally significant manner.
 A “short-term hiccup” in EBITDA will not suffice.
 Rather, the financially adverse impact must be expected to last, at a minimum, more than a year.
 The lack of clarity with respect to how long the COVID-19 pandemic will last, and consequently how its effects will be felt on a target and its business, means that the standard for durational significance is, at best, unclear at this time.

 A: Although the competition enforcement agencies continue to operate, the process is certainly slowing down.
-The U.S. Federal Trade Commission and the U.S. Department of Justice will not grant early termination of the Hart-Scott-Rodino waiting period right now.
-The guidance from the agencies makes clear that many deals will likely take longer to get through the premerger notification process and the parties should consider more in-depth prefiling planning and analysis.
+Although the U.S. Federal Trade Commission and the U.S. Department of Justice have reinstated their process for granting early termination of the HSR waiting period, they are also requesting (through their “pull and refile” procedure and timing agreements) that the parties agree to extensions.
+The guidance from the agencies makes clear that deals will likely take longer to get through the premerger notification process and the parties should consider more in-depth prefiling planning and analysis.
 Premerger filings must be made electronically, but hard copy documentation will be necessary after the resumption of normal agency operations.
 Consider adjusting risk allocation and premerger notification coordination obligations in your purchase agreement to take into account the likely delay, including possibly extending relevant “outside dates.”
 Also consider the type of material that is being prepared and delivered, given the likely remote work situations in which even reviewers will find themselves.
 We have analyzed Potential Considerations and more detailed strategies with our colleagues at Troutman Sanders, including considerations with respect to certain non-U.S. agencies.
 (Back to the Top)

 A: The normal mechanics of closing any transaction or financing requiring the filing of documents with a governmental authority must be reevaluated as a result of the COVID-19 pandemic.
 In response to this crisis, the secretary of state and local county offices in many states have reduced or suspended the availability of their in-person counter service, and many other services these offices provide are also experiencing delays or have been cut off entirely due to reduced personnel.
 In a deal process, the services provided by the secretary of state are often utilized in multiple ways, including: